albusfangautonomy/control_notes/notes/pid.md

    - All critical transitions and corner cases should be covered

 ### Preventing drastic changes
-**Scenario** At the boundary points of the gain areas, errors don't change much, but a discrete switch causes controller gain to change -> causing erratic behavior.
+**Scenario**: At the boundary points of the gain areas, errors don't change much, but a discrete switch causes controller gain to change -> causing erratic behavior.

 **Methods**
-1. Transient-free Switch
+1. Transient-free switch
 ![Transient Free Switch](../figures/transient_free_switch.png)

-2. Gain curve (2D) and Gain Surface (3D)
+2. Gain curve (2D) and Gain surface (3D)
 ![Gain Curve and Gain Surface](../figures/gain_surface.png)